-Minimum Distribution Rule
+Minimum Required Distribution Rule

-The IRS stipulates that you must begin receiving at least a minimum distribution from your traditional IRA every year, starting with the year in which you turn age 70.5.
+The IRS stipulates that you must begin receiving at least a minimum distribution from your traditional IRA every year, starting with the year in which you turn age 70 1/2.
 If you do not receive the minimum distribution amount in that year, you must receive it no later than Apr.
 1 of the following year.
 In each following year, you must receive the minimum distribution amount for that year no later than Dec.
 31 of that year.

 Calculation of Minimum Distribution

-More than Minimum Received
+More Than the Minimum Received